casper-network/ceps/text/0003-hash-indexed-object-store.md

 Here the hash of Block2 (`a1b2c3d`) is enough to retrieve Block2, from which all other data can be reached.
 The Wasm1 blob that is shared between Deploy2 and Deploy3 is what prevents this graph from being a tree.

+_NOTE: This example does not show the consensus dag or global state root hash, see below for more information_

 ### Serialization

 Every object recognized by the platform can trivially be serialized, prefixed with a type tag, and sent across the network or stored.
 The tag should be kept short, one byte should be plenty to cover all of our usecases (we will reserve one value for future expansion if necessary).